Kothar-wa-Khasis: Phoenician and Punic sources

+Kothar shows multiple mythological parallels with Hephaestus.
+Just like Hephaestus, Kothar has excellent architectural and metallurgical skills.
+In this, he “overlaps in function and techniques with Hephaistos and his relationship to Homeric gods”.
+Kothar also occupies a similar role in the pantheon of Ugaritic gods as Hephaistos does among the Homeric gods.

+There are also some parallels in this area with the famous biblical craftsmen Bezalel and Oholiab (Exodus 31:2).

-Chousor also plays an active role in the cosmogony of Mochos, known from a citation in Damascius’ De principiis.
+Chousor also plays an active role in the cosmogony of Mochos, known from a citation in Damascius' De principiis.
 It involves a world egg, which Chousor opens.
 It is assumed that his actions in this text were patterned on deeds commonly attributed to Egyptian Ptah.
-William F. Albright went as far as suggesting that his actions were a pun on Ptah’s name, though his proposal relied on presuming the existence of a West Semitic root *ptḥ, “to open”.
+William F. Albright went as far as suggesting that his actions were a pun on Ptah's name, though his proposal relied on presuming the existence of a hypothetical West Semitic root *ptḥ, "to open".

 Punic and Neo-Punic names with the element k(y)šr are considered an indication that Kothar was also worshiped in Punic religion.

 Disputed attestations

 Baal-Malagê

 A connection between Philo’s Zeus Meilichius/Chousor and the Phoenician deity Baal-Malagê has been proposed, but is considered unlikely.
 The latter is attested in a treaty between king Baal of Tyre and the Neo-Assyrian emperor Esarhaddon from the first millennium BCE.
 Richard J. Clifford nonetheless proposes the identification of Baal-Malagê as a title of the craftsman god.
 However, he admits this deity is “elusive”.
 Aaron J. Brody instead views him as an aspect of the weather god Baal associated with seafaring. and rules out a connection with any version of Kothar-wa-Khasis.
 In a recent study Reettakaisa Sofia Salo concludes that the character of Baal-Malagê remains unknown as he is not attested outside of a single source and the possible marine associations rely largely on uncertain etymological speculation, though she does accept that he was likely a hypostasis of Baal.